rakaar/a-django-REST-backend/docs/user/docs.md

 #### GET `/user/verify/<hashed_code>/`
 On hitting the link in the browser
 Responses
-- { "message": "success", "status": 201 } if successfully saved in databased
+- { "message": "success", "status": 201 } if successfully saved in database
-- { "message": ERRORS, "status": 400 } if wrong URL is hit
+- { 'message':'data error', "status": 400 } if wrong URL is hit
+- { "message":"mesibo failure", "status": 503 } if Mesibo fails
+- { "message": "already exists", "status": 409 } if User already exist
+- { "message": 'link expired', "status": 410 } if token/link expired
+- { "message": "not subscribed", "status": 201 } if successfully saved in database but not subscribed to NewsLetter

 #### POST `/user/login/`
 Data to be sent in this format